11 Peer-to-Peer Fundraising Ideas to Boost Your Campaign

 There are giving days throughout the year, but none are as well-known as those during the holidays.
 For example, Giving Tuesday.
 Giving Tuesday is held the Tuesday after Thanksgiving in the US and has quickly become the most important fundraising day of the year for many nonprofits.

 By encouraging supporters to promote the nonprofit online and raise funds, your nonprofit can see a significant increase in revenue raised at the end of the year.
-Check the below Giving Tuesday peer-to-peer campaign for example.
-The design is neat with a robust donation form, a video, and a description.
-One like this is sure to grab attention.
+Check out this Giving Tuesday peer-to-peer campaign.
+This organization makes it easy for supporters to fundraise on their behalf.
+They also showcase all of their fundraisers at the bottom of the page.

 10. Holiday parties